The Working Mom Who Lost 42lbs in ONE MONTH

 1. How did your mindset change?

 3. How did your nutrition change?

 - Height: 5’10

 - Weight After: 208lbs

 - Quick advice:

-2. I would also advise them to concentrate on removing all soda, fried foods and processed sugar out of their diets and stay full on healthy food and not be as concerned with portion control at first.
+2. I would also advise them to concentrate on removing all soda, fried foods, and processed sugar from their diets and stay full on healthy food and not be as concerned with portion control at first.

 3. When it comes to fitness she started slow and went at her own pace, “I wouldn’t really pay attention to how far I went but more to how long I would walk at my pace.”
 Start slow and build up your exercise capacity!

 This incredible weight loss transformation comes from Natasha Coleman a wife and full-time working mother of 3 with a background in Plus-size modeling and beauty pageants.